-- Conversica’s Metrics for Diversity: Report Conversica’s progress on its diversity KPIs to employees, and to the public, ultimately holding ourselves accountable.
+- Conversica’s Metrics for Diversity: Report Conversica’s progress on its diversity KPIs to employees, and to the public, ultimately holding ourselves accountable with transparency.

 - Conversica’s Retention and Advancement for Diversity: Increase career development for underrepresented group members, as well as retain employees and measure/manage the time and rate of promotions.

-- Conversica’s Trusted Exchange for Diversity: Offer an environment where all ideas are welcomed, and employees feel comfortable and empowered to have discussions about diversity, inclusion, and equality.
+- Conversica’s Trusted Exchange for Diversity: Offer an environment where all ideas are welcomed, and employees feel comfortable and empowered to have discussions about diversity, equity, and inclusion.

-- Conversica’s Ecosystem for Diversity: Enforce our diversity, inclusion, and equality by “firing” customers or partners who don’t adhere to our values.
+- Conversica’s Ecosystem for Diversity: Enforce our diversity, equity, and inclusion by “firing” customers or partners who don’t adhere to our values.
 Encourage the use of minority-owned, women-owned, veteran-owned, LGBT-owned, and differently abled-owned businesses as suppliers to Conversica.

-As part of our commitment, we have committed to reporting on our progress within Conversica itself.
-So here it is…
+As part of our commitment to transparency, we have committed to reporting on our progress within Conversica itself.
+So, here it is…

-But first, let’s set the end-of-year baseline.
-How many people within our company are contributing to our diversity goals as a company?
-Answer: 196.
+Let’s set the mid-year baseline.
+How many people within our company contribute to our diversity goals as a company?
+Answer: 241

-Here’s where we landed at the end of 2020.
-Our company is made up of 61% male and 39% female Conversicans.
+Here’s where we landed at the end of May 31, 2022.
+Our company is composed of 60% male and 40% female Conversicans.
 See the details across groups below.